hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/06_handling-replicates.md

 ```
 Note that we are working with subsetted data and so our list of peaks for each replicate is small.
 Thus, the overlapping peak set will be small as we found with both Nanog and Pou5f1.
 What is interesting though, is that even though the individual peak lists are smaller for Pou5f1 samples, the overlapping replicates represent a higher proportion of overlap with respect to each replicate.

 > **_Historical Note_:** A simpler heuristic for establishing reproducibility was previously used as a standard for depositing ENCODE data and was in effect when much of the currently available data was submitted.
-According to this standard, either 80% of the top 40% of the targets identified from one replicate using an acceptable scoring method should overlap the list of targets from the other replicate, or target lists scored using all available reads from each replicate should share more than 75% of targets in common.
+According to this standard, either 80% of the top 40% of the peaks identified from one replicate using an acceptable scoring method should overlap the list of peaks from the other replicate, OR peak lists scored using all available reads from each replicate should share more than 75% of regions in common.
 As with the current standards, this was developed based on experience with accumulated ENCODE ChIP-seq data, albeit with a much smaller sample size.

 ## Irreproducibility Discovery Rate (IDR)